 There must be a suitably equipped medical treatment room for players located in the vicinity of the players' dressing rooms.
 Access to this room must not be via the home or away dressing rooms.

-There must be a suitably equipped and designated First Aid Room for spectators within the boundary of the ground fitted out with services in accordance with Health & Safety requirements.
+Clubs must designate on match days a suitable room for the treatment of spectators within the boundary of the ground.
 The designated room must contain a bed or comfortable seating, with cold and, ideally, hot water, together with paper towels.
 Reusable individual towels are not permitted.

-The first aid room and the location of the room must be suitably sign posted.
+The location of the room must be suitably sign posted.